Back to notes

 Why I'm open to anywhere

-Three years of federal .NET in Ottawa, three languages, two passports — and an aversion to ruling cities out before the role fits.
+Three years on the canada.ca search platform, three languages, two passports — and an aversion to ruling cities out before the role fits.

 I was born in Cancún, México on a January morning in 2003 and moved to Canada in 2013.
 Two passports - Canadian and Spanish - three languages, no real attachment to a single skyline.
 Which is to say: I'm not filtering my next role by city.